ssoyoung/device-unlocking-system/README.md

             unlocking-server  | success to connect mongo DB!

-   #3.
+   STEP 3.
 Go to client website for test

         - Enter http://localhost:3000 in browser